Maxwell Finland

-Maxwell Finland (March 15, 1902 — October 25, 1987) was an American scientist, medical researcher, an expert on infectious diseases.
+Maxwell Finland (March 15, 1902 – October 25, 1987) was an American scientist, medical researcher, and an expert on infectious diseases.
 Finland led seminal research of antibiotic treatment of pneumonia.

 Early life and education

-Finland was born on March 15, 1902, in Zhashkiv near Kiev, Ukraine.
+Finland was born on March 15, 1902, in Zhashkiv near Kyiv, Ukraine.
 He immigrated as a child to the United States at the age of 4.
 Finland graduated from the Boston English High School and cum laude from Harvard College in 1922.
 He then graduated from Harvard Medical School in 1926.

 Antibiotic research

-In 1944, he worked with Chester Keefer at the Boston Medical Center on the first studies using penicillin to treat infectious diseases.
+In 1944, he worked with Chester Keefer at the Boston City Hospital on the first studies using penicillin to treat infectious diseases.